Fixed Income Disclosures (Terms and conditions of Fixed Income Dealing)

 Deutsche Bank may hedge any exposure that would be created by a transaction prior to the execution of that transaction (sometimes referred to as “pre-hedging”).
 We may also choose to leave a position unhedged or partially hedged.
 Any profit or loss resulting from such trading will accrue to Deutsche Bank.

-These market-making and hedging activities can have an impact on transaction pricing, timing and the availability of liquidity at levels necessary to execute transactions with you.
+In general, these market-making and hedging activities can have an impact on transaction pricing, timing and the availability of liquidity at levels necessary to execute transactions with counterparties.
 They can also trigger, or delay, or prevent the trigger of, take profit or stop loss or other limit orders and contractual barriers, such as knock-outs or knock-ins, affecting the value of a transaction to a counterparty.

 We may establish, adjust or unwind any hedge from time to time in our discretion, including before the time for determination of a benchmark, fixing rate, or barrier or stop level which is a term of any of your transactions.
 Our hedging strategy may involve greater and more frequent dynamic adjustments as market prices approach a benchmark, fixing rate, or stop or barrier level.